 Foreign Currency Gains (Losses).
-The effect of foreign currency exchange rate fluctuations resulted in a gain of \$2.7 million in the second quarter of Fiscal 2009, compared to a loss of \$0.9 million in the second quarter of Fiscal 2008.
-Foreign currency gains increased compared to the prior year period primarily due to the timing of the settlement of intercompany receivables and payables (that were not of a long-term investment nature) between certain of our international and domestic subsidiaries.
+The effect of foreign currency exchange rate fluctuations resulted in a loss of \$5.4 million in the third quarter of Fiscal 2009, compared to a loss of \$2.2 million in the third quarter of Fiscal 2008.
+The current period loss included a \$1.9 million loss on an undesignated foreign currency hedge contract.
+Excluding the aforementioned loss, foreign currency losses increased for the three months ended December 27, 2008 as compared to the three months ended December 29, 2007, primarily due to the timing of the settlement of intercompany receivables and payables (that were not of a long-term investment nature) between certain of our international and domestic subsidiaries.
 Foreign currency gains and losses are unrelated to the impact of changes in the value of the U.S. dollar when operating results of our foreign subsidiaries are translated to U.S. dollars.

 Interest Expense.
-Interest expense includes the borrowing costs of our outstanding debt, including amortization of debt issuance costs.
-Interest expense decreased by \$0.1 million, to \$6.1 million in the second quarter of Fiscal 2008.
-This slight decrease is primarily due to the absence of interest expense related to borrowings under a one-year term loan agreement repaid by the Company in May 2008, offset in part by net unfavorable foreign currency effects related to the outstanding Euro-denominated debt.
+Interest expense includes the borrowing costs of our outstanding debt, including amortization of debt issuance costs, and interest related to our capital lease obligations.
+Interest expense increased by \$0.6 million, to \$7.4 million in the third quarter of Fiscal 2009 from \$6.8 million in the third quarter of Fiscal 2008.
+This increase was primarily due to an increase in interest expense related to capital lease obligations, offset in part by the absence of interest expense related to borrowings under a one-year term loan agreement repaid by the Company in May 2008 and favorable foreign currency effects related to the outstanding Euro-denominated debt.

 Interest and Other Income, net.
-Interest and other income, net, increased by \$0.4 million, to \$5.9 million in the second quarter of Fiscal 2009 from \$5.5 million in the second quarter of Fiscal 2008.
+Interest and other income, net, increased by \$2.9 million, to \$5.4 million in the third quarter of Fiscal 2009 from \$2.5 million in the third quarter of Fiscal 2008.
 This increase was primarily driven by an increase in our European invested cash balance, offset in part by a decrease in our domestic investments.

 Equity in Income (Loss) of Equity-Method Investees.
-The equity in loss of equity-method investees of \$0.8 million in the second quarter of Fiscal 2009 and \$0.6 million in the second quarter of Fiscal 2008 related to certain start-up costs associated with the recently formed joint venture, the Ralph Lauren Watch and Jewelry Company, S.A.R.L. (the "RL Watch Company"), which the Company accounts for under the equity method of accounting.
+The equity in loss of equity-method investees of \$1.1 million in the third quarter of Fiscal 2009 and \$0.6 million in the third quarter of Fiscal 2008 related to certain start-up costs associated with the recently formed joint venture, the Ralph Lauren Watch and Jewelry Company, S.A.R.L. (the "RL Watch Company"), which the Company accounts for under the equity method of accounting.

 Minority Interest Expense.
-Minority interest expense of \$0.1 million in the second quarter of Fiscal 2008 related to the Company's remaining 50% interest in PRL Japan, which was acquired in May 2007, and the allocation of Impact 21's net income to the holders of the 80% interest not owned by the Company prior to the closing date of the related tender offer.
-No minority interest expense was recorded in the second quarter of Fiscal 2009.
+Minority interest expense of \$0.1 million in the third quarter of Fiscal 2008 related to the Company's remaining 50% interest in PRL Japan, which was acquired in May 2007, and the allocation of Impact 21's net income to the holders of the 80% interest not owned by the Company prior to the closing date of the related tender offer.
+No minority interest expense was recorded in the third quarter of Fiscal 2009.